OVERVIEW

 guests should be mindful that there is rough coral underneath.

-Tendering off Coco Cay: Majesty of the Seas (above left); Enchantment of the Seas (above right); Empress of the Seas (below left); and perhaps surprisingly Carnival Ecstasy (below right).
+Docked at Coco Cay: Majesty of the Seas (above left); Mariner of the Seas (above right); Symphony of the Seas and Oasis of the Seas (below).

 |